ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

         return $chord;
     }

-And here are the actual chords for the seventh-chord, 12-bar blues:
+And here are the possible chords for the seventh-chord, 12-bar blues:

     sub bars {
         no warnings qw(qw);